publishpress/PublishPress-Permissions/readme.txt

 = 4.3.0 – 29 May 2025 =
 * Added: Tables in the Edit Permissions screen are now sortable for improved usability. #1580
 * Added: New "Users" tab in the Permissions screen for filtering and managing user-based permissions. #1367
-* Added: "Back to Normal View" button to make it easier to return from filtered views. #1640
+* Added: "Back to Normal View" button on Permissions screen to ease return from filtered views. #1640
-* Added: Custom submenu under Permissions for improved navigation. #1634
+* Added: With Edit Permissions screen, show a corresponding Permissions submenu. #1634
-* Updated: Improved UI by animating the "Save" button to show feedback during saving. #1563
+* Updated: Improved UI feedback by animating the "Save" button on Permissions save. #1563
 * Updated: Removed redundant “New Group created” message. #1579
-* Updated: Moved "Order" column before "Roles" column for better context in Permissions table. #1561
+* Updated: Reorder columns in Permissions table, showing "Permissions" before "Roles". #1561
 * Updated: Renamed “Sync Posts” to “User Pages” for clarity. #1507
 * Updated: Changed page title and tab captions in Permissions screen for clarity. #1562
 * Updated: Replaced "Read" with "View" in various labels for consistency. #1491